Acts 1

 Date

-Paul is in Prison around A.D.
+Paul is in prison around A.D.
 61-63, and the book ends with Paul in prison and so the book was finished around A.D.
-63. The book tells us nothing about what happens to Paul after his release but we do know that he was executed around A.D.
+63. The book tells us nothing about what happens to Paul after his release, but we do know that he was executed around A.D.
 67-68.

 Theme

 We read about the inclusion of the Gentiles and the daily life of the community of believers.
-The biggest theme is the continued work of Christ in His people, they are all interwoven with each other.
+The biggest theme is the continued work of Christ in and through His people, they are all interwoven with each other.

 Outline